 I have been in horses a long time and have seen a LOT of skin problems in horses labeled "allergies," "sweet itch," "summer sores," and what have you, and have seen each of these conditions diagnosed all over the board with remedy prescriptions to match from steroids to salves.

 A post appeared in my Facebook Group Marv Walker Horses about a mare that was a mass of itching sores to the point she was actually seeking out places to scratch herself.
 The sores were pretty much all over her body and she was incredibly distracted and difficult to handle.
+She would drag herself through brush seeking relief.
 Naturally, the group member was desperately seeking a solution to the problem as the vet's prescriptions and diagnosis, as well as those of the other horse owners she knew, weren't working.

 The group chewed over the problem trying to figure out what the possibilities were and what to do about them.
 One by one were discarded possibilities for various reasons such as no known change to set off an allergy attack, other horse exhibiting closely resembling skin conditions to a much, much, much lesser degree than the mare, and so on.

 Someone suggested NeckThreadworms, not real sure who because Facebook's archiving and searching features aren't the world's best, and a four week interval of double doses of Ivermectin.

 The owner, at wit's end and willing to try anything, gave the mare two tubes of Ivermectin and very quickly noticed a marked difference in the mare's condition.
 In a couple weeks the mare was back to normal.

 I noticed several horses at the barn I was at that had suspicious looking spots on their face, neck, shoulders and hips.
 They were explained away as allergies.
 A couple had rubbed sores on their necks and hindquarters close to their docks.
 Naturally, I thought, "Hmmmm..."